chmanie/blog/content/post/debugging-arm-based-microcontrollers-in-neovim.md

 let g:termdebugger = "arm-none-eabi-gdb"
 ```

-Then, if you like, add a few goodies for a nice split window view and some keymappings:
+Then, if you like, add some lines for a nice split window view and some keymappings:

 ```vim
 " C(++) debugging